voxpupuli/puppet-chrony/README.md

 }
 ```

-### I'd like chronyd to auto generate a command key at startup:
+### I'd like chronyd to auto generate a command key at startup

 ```puppet
 class { '::chrony':
    chrony_password    => 'unset',